apache/cloudstack-documentation/source/adminguide/service_offerings.rst

    -  **Provisioning type**: The type of disk that should be allocated.
       Local

    -  **Compute Offering Type**: The amount of freedom that the end user has to customise the compute power that their instance has when using this compute offering.
-The options are; Fixed offering - user has no ability to customise, Custom constrained - user has some latitude to customise the compute within parameters set by the offering, Custom unconstrained - user can set any values that they wish.
-      'Custom constrained' is recommended over 'Custom unconstrained'
+The options are; Fixed offering - user has no ability to customise, Custom constrained - user has some latitude to customise the compute within parameters set by the offering, Custom unconstrained - user can set any values that they wish 'Custom constrained' is recommended over 'Custom unconstrained' as it enables the admin to set some boundaries.

    -  **# of CPU cores**: The number of cores which should be allocated to a system VM with this offering.
-If 'Custom unconstrained' is checked, this field does not appear.
 If 'Custom constrained' is checked, the admin will be asked to enter the minimum and maximum number of CPUs that a user can request.
+If 'Custom unconstrained' is checked, this field does not appear as the user will be prompted to enter a value when creating their guest instance.

    -  **CPU (in MHz)**: The CPU speed of the cores that the guest instance is allocated.
-For example, “2000” would provide for a 2 GHz clock.
-If Custom is checked, this field does not appear (only enforced if CPU cap is selected).
-This value is also used as a share value to give VMs relative priority when a hypervisor host is over-provisioned.
+For example, “2000” would provide a 2GHz CPU clock speed.
+      **This setting only used if CPU cap is selected.**
+      This value is also passed to the hypervisor as a share value to give VMs relative priority when a hypervisor host is over-provisioned.
+      If 'Custom unconstrained' is checked this field does not appear as the user will be prompted to enter a value when creating their guest instance.

    -  **Memory (in MB)**: The amount of memory in megabytes that the system VM should be allocated.
-For example, “2048” would provide for a 2 GB RAM allocation.
-If 'Custom unconstrained' is checked, this field does not appear.
-If 'Custom constrained' is checked, the admin will be asked to enter the minimum and maximum amount of RAM that a user can request.
+For example, “2048” would provide a 2 GB RAM allocation.
+If 'Custom constrained' is selected, the admin will be asked to enter the minimum and maximum amount of RAM that a user can request.
+If 'Custom unconstrained' is selected, this field does not appear as the user will be prompted to enter a value when creating their guest instance.

    -  **Network Rate**: Allowed data transfer rate in MB per second.